GenesisFR/HowToBecomeGoodAtShooters/README.md

 - proficiency XP is gained from killing enemies (either yourself or thanks to teammates) and scales based on veterancy
 - holstered weapons gain a passive amount equal to half of the full proficiency XP
 - wearing several of the same item type (ex: 4 gear set items) multiplies how fast you get proficient with it
-- donating a weapon or a named/exotic item counts for half of a proficiency level
+- donating a weapon, a named/exotic item or an improvised armor piece counts for half of a proficiency level
-- donating an armor piece counts for 10% of a proficiency level
+- donating a high-end or a gear set armor piece counts for 10% of a proficiency level
-- donating materials also increases your proficiency level, therefore allowing you to not let some of them go to waste (it's the only way for most players to level up items they don't have such as named items or exotics)
+- donating materials also increases your proficiency level for 10% of a proficiency level per donation, therefore allowing you to not let some of them go to waste (it's the only way for most players to level up items they don't have such as named items or exotics)
 - experience gained towards proficiency levels is the same regardless of the difficulty
 - skill kills give your current weapon the full amount of proficiency XP (including specialization weapons)
 - crafting an armor or a weapon then donating it is about 80% cheaper than directly donating materials